criscara-dev/dendron-template/vault/goals.platform-app-builder.md

 What are #roll-up summary fields?
 </summary>

-A Roll-Up Summary Fields display a value on a master record based on the values of records in a detail record.
+A Roll-Up Summary Fields (available on the master) display a value on a master record based on the values of records in a detail record.
 [Roll-up reference](https://trailhead.salesforce.com/content/learn/modules/point_click_business_logic/roll_up_summary_fields?trailmix_creator_id=strailhead&trailmix_slug=prepare-for-your-salesforce-platform-app-builder-credential)
 Type | Description
 -----|------------